blaylockbk/Herbie/docs/user_guide/tutorial/paint.md

-# 🎨 Paint: Herbie's Custom Colormaps
+# 🎨 Paint

 > **🚧 Work in progress:** The implementation of these colormaps are not mature and may change.
 I'm open to any Pull Requests that would help organize these paint cans so they can be used easier.

 Herbie comes with it's own set of paint.
+I'm not saying you have to use them, but I think they look nice and use them often.

-These custom colormaps are registered with matplotlib when you import Herbie's paint:
+Herbie's custom colormaps are registered with matplotlib when you import Herbie's paint:

 ```python
 from herbie import paint